-After the last day for withdrawing (approximately mid-semester), an undergraduate student may petition for withdrawal only for urgent, substantiated, nonacademic reasons.
+After the last day for withdrawing, an undergraduate student may petition for withdrawal only for urgent, substantiated, nonacademic reasons.
 Withdrawal by an undergraduate student on academic warning may affect the student's academic standing.
 Information about academic warning and dismissal is given in Academic Warning and Dismissal.